GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_production.rst

    - Use the calculation spreadsheet to determine appropriate volumes.
    - If you are transfecting multiple dishes per virus, consider mixing 10% extra of the final condition mix to account for pipetting loss when adding to the dishes.
    - When transfecting multiple virues, it can be helpful to create a mastermix of the packaging and envelope plasmids to reduce pipetting.
-Add these to the condition mix tubes first, then add the transfer plasmid DNA.
+Add these to the empty condition mix tubes first, then add the transfer plasmid DNA.
    - It it important to **mix all the DNA together** before adding the PEI-KO DMEM mastermix in the next step.
 That way, the transfection complexes contain equal ratios of all the plasmids.
 (You don't have to pipet a ton, just don't add the packaging and envelope plasmids to the PEI-KO DMEM mastermix separately.)